 The Truckload Carriers Association’s 79th Annual Convention starts over the weekend in Nashville.
 Around 1,300 industry professionals are expected to attend.

 The American Burn Association’s 49th Annual Meeting begins next week in Boston.
 Around 1,500 industry professionals are expected to attend.

 A recent article showed that the seating and structure of a country’s legislature reveals a lot about culture and how decisions are made.
 What does it means in terms of seating and room setup at conferences and events?

-The Qualitative Research Consultants Association’s 2017 Annual Conference kicks off in Los Angeles next week.
-Close to 300 are expected to attend.
+The 2017 Research Chefs Association’s 2017 Annual Conference and Culinology Expo begins next week in Puerto Rico.
+Close to 1,200 industry professionals are expected to attend.